proteneer/timemachine/README.md

 This is a prototype written by Yutong during his winter break period of funemployment.
 For a more detailed explanation, refer to the paper under docs for more information.

+# Supported Functional Forms

+We currently support only a subset of most forcefields.
+These are implemented by their energy functions, whose derivatives of various orders are generated automatically.

+- Harmonic Bonds
+- Harmonic Angles
+- CHARMM Torsions
+- Non periodic electrostatics
+- Non periodic Leonnard Jones
+- Tensorfield Networks

+Implementing a custom force is incredibly easy.
+Just define the energy function, and the underlying machinery will figure out all the necessary derivatives.

 # Requirements

 See requirements.txt